pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Emitted when a boolean condition can be simplified to a constant value.
 :simplify-boolean-expression (R1709): *Boolean expression may be simplified to %s* Emitted when redundant pre-python 2.5 ternary syntax is used.
-:consider-using-in (R1714): *Consider merging these comparisons with "in" to %r* To check if a variable is equal to one of many values, combine the values into a set or tuple and check if the variable is contained "in" it instead of checking for equality against each of the values.
+:consider-using-in (R1714): *Consider merging these comparisons with 'in' by using '%s %sin (%s)'.
+Use a set instead if elements are hashable.*
+  To check if a variable is equal to one of many values, combine the values into a set or tuple and check if the variable is contained "in" it instead of checking for equality against each of the values.
 This is faster and less